 The project owner is responsible to ensure inspection, and O&M of permanent structural BMPs within their facility (i.e., either the Authority itself or a tenant, unless responsibility has been formally transferred from the tenant to the Authority).
 For tenant projects, when tenant areas change (i.e., the area falls under a new tenant lease) maintenance responsibility also transfers to the new tenant.
 For Authority projects, FMD is responsible for maintenance.
-If property ownership changes (i.e., the property is sold or otherwise transferred to a new owner), maintenance responsibility also transfers to the new owner.
-For tenant structural BMPs that will be transferred to the Authority, there may be an interim period during which the tenant is responsible until maintenance responsibility is formally transferred.
+If property ownership changes (i.e., the property is sold or otherwise transferred to a new owner), maintenance responsibility also transfers to the new tenant structural BMPs that will be transferred to the Authority, there may be an interim period during which the tenant is responsible until maintenance responsibility is formally transferred.

 From the time that the structural BMP is constructed and activated (i.e., it is operating and processing storm water from storm events), it requires inspection and maintenance to ensure that it continues to function as designed.
 Because of this, the MS4 Permit requires that each jurisdiction must "require the project applicant to submit proof of the mechanism under which ongoing long-term maintenance of all structural BMPs will be conducted."
-The various jurisdictions have different allowable maintenance mechanisms (e.g., privately funded or publicly funded maintenance) and/or requirements for proof of the maintenance mechanism (e.g., maintenance agreements).
-Requirements for proof of the maintenance mechanism may also differ depending on whether the long term O&M will be provided by a public or private party.
+The various jurisdictions have different allowable maintenance mechanisms (e.g., privately funded or publicly funded maintenance) and/or requirements for proof of the maintenance mechanism may also differ depending on whether the long term O&M will be provided by a public or private party.